patooworld/vsixvhax/What's-New-in-1.0.0.md

 ### Code Actions

-When referencing a type not yet imported, you can trigger a code action to do just that.
+When referencing a type not yet imported, you can trigger a [Code Action](/vshaxe/vshaxe/wiki/Code-Actions) to do just that.

 [[images/release-1.0.0/import-action.gif]]